Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Semiparametric theory for learning the average treatment effect

 \end{proposition}

 Next, we aim to select a function \( \pi(Z, L) \) from the class of RWFs that minimizes the asymptotic variance of the estimator for \( \psi_{\pi}^o \).
-Specifically, we seek the optimal \( \pi(Z, L) \) that minimizes the second moment of the efficient influence function.
+Specifically, we seek the optimal \( \pi(Z, L) \) that minimizes the second moment of the EIF.
 Minimizing this quantity yields the most statistically efficient estimator among all estimators based on different RWFs.

-Intuitively, Proposition~\ref{prop: positivity necessity} suggests that \(\pi^o(Z,L) := \Pr(A = 1 \mid Z, L)\) is a natural candidate for the optimal weighting function.
-The following proposition characterizes the \(\pi(Z,L)\) that attains this minimum variance bound.
+Intuitively, Proposition~\ref{prop: existence of RWFs} suggests that \(\pi_*^o(Z,L) := \Pr(A = 1 \mid Z, L)\) is a natural candidate for the optimal weighting function.
+The following proposition characterizes the \(\pi(Z,L)\) that achieves this minimum variance bound.

 \begin{proposition}[Optimal RWF] Under the conditions of Theorem~\ref{thm: EIF AIV fixed pi}, suppose that the solution $f^o(A,L)$ to the nonparametric IV problem in Equation~\eqref{eq: npiv Y(1)-Y(0)} satisfies